mansura-habiba/mcp-instana/README.md

 #### **Security Best Practices Implemented**
 - ✅ **Non-root user**: Container runs as `mcpuser` (not root)
-- ✅ **No hardcoded secrets**: All credentials passed via environment variables
+- ✅ **No secrets in container**: Credentials are passed via HTTP headers from clients, not stored in the container
 - ✅ **Minimal dependencies**: Only 20 essential runtime dependencies
 - ✅ **Multi-stage build**: Build tools don't make it to final image
 - ✅ **Health checks**: Built-in container health monitoring